Playing Divide-and-Choose Given Uncertain Preferences: Welfare of the players

 \textbf{Case 3:} The two players strictly prefer the same good, and $p^D < p^C$.
-In this case, had the chooser been the divider, the divider would have opted for the chooser's preferred pile 1, since we know the divider would have weakly preferred a $p^D$-fraction of his favorite good to everything else.
-Thus, he must have strictly preferred a $p^C$-fraction of his favorite good.
-Moreover, if the chooser had been the divider she would have received her least-preferred pile, obtaining at most baseline utility.
-Since the chooser always can get at least her baseline, the chooser is weakly better off.
+In this case, had the chooser been the divider, the divider would have opted for the chooser's preferred pile 1, since we know the divider would have weakly preferred a $p^D$-fraction of his favorite good to everything else, so he must have strictly preferred a $p^C$-fraction of his favorite good.
+Thus, if roles had been reversed, the chooser would have received her least-preferred pile, obtaining utility at most her proportionality guarantee.
+Since the chooser always can get at least this utility, the chooser is weakly better off being the chooser.

 In short, we have shown that the chooser is weakly better off in all cases.
 Furthermore, the chooser is strictly better off in Case 1 whenever $p^C < 1$.
-If this never occurs, that means that the divider always puts the goods entirely into different piles, in which case the divider receives baseline utility and the chooser exceeds baseline utility, so we are done.
+If this never occurs, that means that the divider always puts the goods entirely into different piles, in which case the divider receives utility equal to his proportionality guarantee and the chooser exceeds her proportionality guarantee (since the assumptions on $\mathcal{D}$ imply the chooser's values for the two goods are not always the same), so we are done.
 Assuming that $p^C < 1$ with nonzero probability, we further observe that, conditioning on $p^C < 1$, the players will prefer different goods (or be indifferent) at least half of the time.
 Thus, we see that the chooser is strictly better off with nonzero probability, so she is strictly better off overall. \end{proof}